-Mixed unframed flat photographic and typographic elements with strips of colour to convey a certain feeling of dynamism and speed.
+Mixed unframed flat photographic and typographic elements with strips of color to convey a certain feeling of dynamism and speed.
 He used recognizable elements in his design, without having them tell a story.
 His work concentrated on photographic experiments and clear type combined with the use of bold shapes and primary colors.

-Stankowski’s photographic and typographical work developed into a prototype for a contemporary advertising style, later called “constructive graphics.”
+We already explored Stankowski in a post before, but he’s a school onto himself.
+His photographic and typographical work developed into a prototype for a contemporary advertising style, later called “constructive graphics.”

 To understand de Harak's influence on graphic design during the Sixties it is necessary to know that the McGraw-Hill paperbacks were emblematic of that period.
 They were based on the most contemporary design systems, and were unique compared to other covers and jackets in the marketplace.

 At this time the International Style and American Eclecticism were the two primary design methodologies at play in the United States.
 The former represented Bauhaus rationalism, the latter Sixties exuberance.
 De Harak negotiated both, simplicity and accessibility.